 Unclear land tenure was an especially important indirect governance driver in three of the forest types.
 Unclear tenure and land rights represents a tragedy of the commons where, if no one has clear title, then common access results in excessive harvesting, fuelwood collection, land-grabbing, and encroachment.
 Coupled with this issue, is that fact that women, in particular, face barriers in obtaining tenure and land rights in Bangladesh.
 Existing laws of inheritance, patriarchal values and social practices in Bangladesh are discriminate against women, and severely hinder women’s right and access to resources, particularly to land and other fixed assets (Jinnah 2013; FAO 2017).
 In 2011, Bangladesh ranked 81 out of 83 non-OECD countries based on women’s access to land, credit, non-land property, and inheritance practices (FAO 2017).This is turn not only makes women more disadvantaged and more vulnerable to poverty, it can also lessen their willingness and incentives for engaging in forest conservation and preservation efforts.

 Another common governance driver was the lack of interdepartmental cooperation, which results in deforestation from poorly placed roads, military bases, railways, and other infrastructure as a result of no consultation with the forest managers.
-This driver also has downstream effects as a result of run-off from industry and agriculture, as well as reduced freshwater flows owing to international and national taking of water, all resulting in degradation of mangrove forests, particularly in the Sundarbans.
+This driver also has downstream effects as a result of run-off from industry and agriculture, as well as reduced freshwater flows owing to international and national taking of water, all resulting in degradation of mangrove forests, particularly in the Sundarbans, despite having a restriction to allow industries within 10 km of its buffer area.
 Corruption is another commonly reported governance issue that was mentioned specifically at all workshops as a driver that affects the ability of the Forest Department to function.
 Corruption was mentioned in some literature studies (Ahmed 2008, Miah et al. 2011, Sarker et al. 2011), but was emphasized far less compared to what was found in this study.
 Clearly not everyone is corrupt, but it only takes a few dishonest individuals to reflect poorly on politicians and the Forest Department as a whole.
 Finally, the need for better and more co-management of forests was stressed by many workshop participants and was also repeatedly mentioned in published studies of forest change in Bangladesh.
 Co-management was also stressed in several published studies, especially related to the Hill forests (e.g., Sarker et al. 2011).
 Among the governance drivers, the capacity of the Forest Department to function and improved co-management are areas that could be positively influenced by a REDD programme.

 Overpopulation, poverty, lack of education, and widespread unemployment are closely related and were common indirect drivers.
 While a REDD programme can do little with respect to the problem of a high population, certain changes might be affected with respect to education and alternative lifestyles that could influence poverty to some extent.
 This is discussed further below in section 5.8.
 While basic education is a major issue influencing the capacity of poor people to advance, many workshop participants also suggested that the Forest Department could improve the forest extension services to help them understand forests and ecosystem services.
 In this was and as a part of co-management, local people would be better able to manage their local forest areas.